 WPvivd backup plugin is the easiest way of migrating your website to another host.

-First of all, select the hosting service that’s trustworthy and provide you enough resources for your WordPress to keep function even during traffic spikes.
+First of all, select a trustworthy hosting service and provide you enough resources for your WordPress to keep function even during traffic spikes.
 The best is to get a dedicated server if you’re really serious about your blog.
-Shared servers are often messed up, and can go down unexpectedly.
+Shared servers are often messed up and can go down unexpectedly.

 To start the migration process, first, create a new WordPress blog on your new server.
 Follow this step-by-step guide to create a new WordPress blog.